Cseq2seq: Cyclic Sequence-to-Sequence Learning: Experiments

-The heatmaps of $\widetilde{z}$ and $\widetilde{r}$ in our {\it RNMT} with {\it mean-pooling} and {\it last state} for a same bilingual sentence pair are shown in Figure \ref{visual_work}.
-We find that the update gates differ from the reset gates significantly, which suggests that these two kinds of gates learn different aspects of the source annotations.
-With regards to the update gate, we find that it looks somewhat like the word alignments, with each block revealing a translation relation from the source to target.
-From this perspective, the {\it last state} has a better alignment intuition than the {\it mean-pooling}.

-With respect to the reset gate, we find that it prefers to be opposite to the update gates.
-For example, the leading diagonal of update gates is white, while that of reset gates is black.
-Besides, the blocks for aligned word pairs seem to be turn points, which tend to have relatively smaller reset values.
-This is desirable, since previous hidden states on these points are blocked, while the current hidden states are enabled to flow into the final context vector.
+We visualize the heatmaps of $\widetilde{z}$ and $\widetilde{r}$ in Cseq2seq-I with {\it mean-pooling} and {\it last-state} for the same bilingual sentence pair in Figure \ref{visual_work}.
+We find that the update gates differ from the reset gates significantly, which suggests that these two gates learn different aspects of a sentence pair.
+In the update gate heatmap, it is very interesting to observe that the update gate can somewhat capture word alignments, with each pixel revealing a translation relation from the source to target language.
+In this perspective, the {\it last-state} strategy has a better capability of learning alignments than the {\it mean-pooling} strategy.
+Further quantitative analysis of the update gate on sufficiently many sentence pairs show that this gate is able to learn such translation attention.
+As for the reset gate, we find that it prefers to be opposite to the update gate.
+For example, the leading diagonals of the update gate heatmaps are white (value close to 1), while those of the reset gate heatmaps are black (value close 0).
+Additionally, the pixels for aligned word pairs seem to be turn points, which tend to have relatively small reset values.
+This is desirable, since previous hidden states on these points are blocked, while current hidden states are enabled to flow into final context vectors.

-All these indicate that the GRU in our contexter indeed learns something related to translation.
-Particularly, the contexter implicitly reflects the alignment to source sentence via the reset and update gates.
-From this perspective, we argue that the ability of automatic word alignment is important for machine translation.
+Secondly, we treated the update gate as word alignments, and evaluated its quality in terms of alignment error rate (AER) following Tu et al.~\cite{DBLP:journals/corr/TuLLLL16}.\footnote{Notice that we used the same dataset and evaluation script as Tu et al.~\cite{DBLP:journals/corr/TuLLLL16}.
+We refer the readers to \cite{DBLP:journals/corr/TuLLLL16} for more details.} We show the evaluation results in Table \ref{align_quality}.
+Consistent with the translation results, Cseq2seq-I with {\it last-state} strategy achieves the best alignment score.
+Notice that Cseq2seq does not aim at inducing high-quality word alignments.
+Instead, these AER results yielded by Cseq2seq demonstrate that the GRU gates inside Cseq2seq indeed learns what should be translated during translation.